If you have bent toes which are causing you pain or discomfort, you may well be suffering from a common foot condition known as Hammer Toes.

 Hammer toes are often accompanied by calluses and corns; small lumps of hard skin which can be very painful too.

 Some of the main causes of hammer toes are foot structure, trauma to your toes, medical conditions such as diabetes and arthritis, and wearing poorly-fitting footwear.
 If you suffer from this condition, it is very important to wear comfortable shoes for hammer toes.

-The best shoes for hammer toes will have a wide toe-box.
-The area at the front of the shoe (the toe-box) needs to be spacious in order to accommodate those difficult joints and bent toes.
+If you are looking for comfortable shoes for hammer toes, it is essential that they have a wide toe-box.
+The area at the front of the shoe needs to be spacious in order to accommodate those difficult joints and bent toes.

 Look for shoes with plenty of volume at the front of the shoe.
 This will prevent your hammer toes from cramping, which can exacerbate the problem.

 It is important to make sure that your hammer toes are not rubbing against the top of the shoe, as this can lead to painful corns which can be hard to get rid of once they have formed.

 Although you may think it is difficult to find hammer toe shoes which will accommodate this awkward foot condition, there are plenty of comfortable and stylish shoes for hammer toes available.

 From heels to trainers, sandals to boots, here are our top picks for shoes for hammer toes: